Skip to main content Accessibility

 This issue became more evident in 2021 when constitutional sheriffs, including CSPOA, began to oppose state and federal COVID-19 health measures.

-Mack compared sheriffs who refused to enforce the stay-at-home orders to civil rights activist Rosa Parks and claimed a sheriff who refused to enforce his own state’s executive order was standing against Nazi tactics.
+Mack compared sheriffs who refused to enforce the stay-at-home orders to civil rights activist Rosa Parks.
+He claimed a sheriff who refused to enforce his own state’s executive order was standing against Nazi tactics.

-Constitutional sheriff Dar Leaf of Barry County, Michigan, openly defied his governor’s stay-at-home orders, as did constitutional sheriff Mike Carpinelli of Lewis County, New York.
-Carpinelli has said “at the end of the day, it’s about respecting each other and each other’s boundaries when it comes to concerns about the virus.”
-As reported by WWNY, “that responsibility and those boundaries,” he says,” should be set by people, not local law enforcement.”
+Constitutional Sheriff Dar Leaf of Barry County, Michigan, openly defied his governor’s stay-at-home orders, as did constitutional Sheriff Mike Carpinelli of Lewis County, New York.
+Carpinelli told WWNY: “At the end of the day, it’s about respecting each other and each other’s boundaries when it comes to concerns about the virus. … That responsibility and those boundaries should be set by people, not local law enforcement.”

-CSPOA lifetime member and constitutional sheriff Bob Songer of Klickitat, Washington, forwarded to multiple Washington sheriffs an email from Mack titled, “You Swore an Oath to Our Constitution,” and he claimed, “No governor’s proclamations order can override your liberties without violating your constitutional rights even during a crisis.”
+CSPOA lifetime member and constitutional Sheriff Bob Songer of Klickitat, Washington, forwarded to multiple Washington sheriffs an email from Mack titled, “You Swore an Oath to Our Constitution,” and Songer claimed, “No governor’s proclamations order can override your liberties without violating your constitutional rights even during a crisis.”
 Songer’s stance remained the same even after he was hospitalized for five days with COVID-19.

-Leaf invoked Posse Comitatus in a Facebook post on Aug.
+Sheriff Leaf in Michigan invoked the Posse Comitatus in a Facebook post on Aug.
 2, 2021, declaring that a sheriff’s posse was necessary to suppress rioting.

-Leaf, who has been openly friendly to militia in the past and questioned whether the men charged with kidnapping Gov. Gretchen Whitmer of Michigan were actually attempting a legal citizens’ arrest, claimed in the post that “’The Posse’ and militia have more lawful character than the agencies that have recently arrested the militia.”
-Leaf is also associated with the sovereign citizen National Liberty Alliance.
+Leaf, who has been openly friendly to militias and questioned whether the men charged with kidnapping Gov. Gretchen Whitmer of Michigan were actually attempting a legal citizens’ arrest, claimed in the post that “‘The Posse’ and militia have more lawful character than the agencies that have recently arrested the militia.”
+Leaf is also associated with the sovereign citizen group National Liberty Alliance.

 Gale’s legacy of linking constitutional sheriffs to other members of the far right has lived on – with not only Leaf but also a bevy of current and former sheriffs.
-Lamb, along with Sheriff Wayne Ivey of Brevard, Florida; Sheriff Jesse Watts of Eureka, Nevada; Sheriff Scott Jenkins of Culpeper, Virginia, and Sheriff Tom Hodgson of Bristol County, Massachusetts, are advisers to the group Protect America Now, which has been linked to anti-immigrant Federation for American Immigration Reform (FAIR).
+Lamb, along with Sheriff Wayne Ivey of Brevard, Florida; Sheriff Jesse Watts of Eureka, Nevada; former Sheriff Scott Jenkins of Culpeper, Virginia; and former Sheriff Tom Hodgson of Bristol County, Massachusetts, are advisers to the group Protect America Now, which has been linked to anti-immigrant hate group Federation for American Immigration Reform (FAIR).

-Lamb was also a confirmed speaker at sovereign citizen group RidersUSA’s seventh annual Second Amendment event, which was held in Phoenix, Arizona, on Feb.
+Lamb was also a confirmed speaker at sovereign citizen group RidersUSA’s seventh annual Second Amendment event held in Phoenix, Arizona, on Feb.
 15, 2020.
 It was attended by the Proud Boys and anti-immigrant group AZ Patriots.

-Constitutional Sheriff and Peace Officers National Operations Director Sam Bushman owns Liberty News Radio, which produces his own show “Liberty Roundtable,” where he has hosted antigovernment figures such as Oath Keepers founder Stewart Rhodes, Scott Bradley of Freedom Rising Sun and members of the John Birch Society.
-Bushman’s network also syndicates the white nationalist radio show “Political Cesspool,” which is hosted by James Edwards and Keith Alexander, who have invited numerous guests from the white nationalist and neo-confederate movements.
+CSPOA’s current CEO Sam Bushman owns Liberty News Radio, which produces his own show “Liberty Roundtable.”
+On the show, he has hosted antigovernment figures such as Oath Keepers founder Stewart Rhodes, Scott Bradley of Freedom’s Rising Sun, and members of the John Birch Society.
+Bushman’s network also syndicates the white nationalist radio show “Political Cesspool,” which is hosted by James Edwards and Keith Alexander, who have invited numerous guests from the white nationalist and neo-Confederate movements.

-Mack has been associated with a long list of extremists.
+Mack has been associated with an extensive list of extremists.
 He considered the late Randy Weaver a friend, asserting that Weaver was not a bigot, just a separatist “in a way” who did not believe in interracial marriage.

 Mack also held a spot on the board of directors of the nationwide Oath Keepers militia group until 2015.
 In 2014, Mack participated in the Bundy standoff against the U.S. government, in Bunkerville, Nevada, alongside his fellow Oath Keepers and additional militias.
 That year, Mack shared their strategy with Fox News: “We were actually strategizing to put all the women and children up front.
 If they are going to start shooting, it’s going to be women that are going to be televised all across the world getting shot by these rogue federal officers.”